 When is the IELTS test?

-The IELTS in Kenya is offered by the British Council with test centers in Nairobi and Eldoret.
+The IELTS in Kenya is offered by the British Council with test centers in Nairobi, Eldoret and Mombasa.

-The test dates vary and are updated regularly but generally, there are two test dates in a month.
+The test dates vary and are updated regularly but generally, there are ten test dates in a month.
 You can check with LTS to find out the available test dates.

 What does the IELTS test?